DARWIN providers can analyze the factors that influence investor divergence and take action to improve it.

 For MT5 accounts the number of the order is not displayed for the time being; thus, searching per ticket number won't work for MT5 accounts.

 - Filters: shows/hides the different parameters according to which the orders can be filtered (described below).

 - Number of orders: the number of orders to be viewed in the graph and list.

-- To date: the Number of orders that meets the filter criteria, and whose date (of the strategy order) is prior to the To date, is displayed.
+- To date: the number of orders that meet the filter criteria, which date (of the strategy order) is prior to the to date, is displayed.

-- < >: buttons to move Number of orders left (older) and right (more recent).
+- < >: buttons to move the number of orders left (older) and right (more recent).

 - Symbol: all symbols can be displayed or you can filter by a specific symbol.
 Only those symbols in which the DARWIN and the investors have previously traded can be selected.

 - Execution time: a minimum and maximum range can be filtered.

 - Divergence ‰: a minimum and maximum range can be filtered.